By Tom Glanville

 Water testing services are offered by private and state-operated laboratories.

-Check your phone book or the web for private labs in your area, or contact UHL (University Hygienic Laboratory), Iowa’s official state environmental laboratory, toll-free (800) 421-4692.
+Check your phone book or the web for private labs in your area, or contact the State Hygienic Laboratory, Iowa’s official state environmental laboratory, toll-free (800) 421-4692.

 Accurate water testing requires proper scientific equipment and highly trained personnel.
 To be sure the lab you select is properly equipped and staffed with qualified personnel, ask whether it is certified by the Iowa DNR to perform water testing for public water supplies in Iowa.